 Ages 8 and Up

-Daniel Stefanski, a 14-year old boy with autism, wrote this guide for “typical kids” to help them speak and better relate to their peers on the autism spectrum.
+At Age 14, Daniel Stefanski wrote this guide for “typical kids” to help them speak and better relate to their peers on the autism spectrum.
 Through humor, personal stories, helpful advice, and straightforward explanations, Stefanski explains why the behaviors of those on the spectrum are often misunderstood, and encourages “typicals” to have the confidence to befriend those with autism.

 This beautifully illustrated book tells the story of three young siblings, including Ian who has autism, on their trip to the local park.
 Ian’s sister, Julie, describes the ways in which Ian acts differently than the other children, from his disinterest in the other children to his fascination with the ducks.
 When Ian wanders off, Julie uses her knowledge about her brother to find him and lead him safely home.